kvas-it/votegrity/README.md

 of a filled ballot.
 However, the counter has no way to know which ballot belongs to whom.
 The mapping of ballots to voters is only known to the moderator and the only information inside of the filled ballot that is associated with the voter is the voter token that is only known to the voter.

-It's also not possible to match voters to filled ballots by timing because filled ballots become available to the counter all at once at the end of election.
+The moderator knows who voted and who didn't, so this part of the information has a weaker secrecy than the vote itself.
+We need to have the possibility to cast an empty ballot for the voters who want more privacy with the question of whether they voted or not.

 #### Transparency